 Symptoms of a venomous bite include:

-- severe pain around the bite
+- severe pain around the bite, this might come on later

 - tingling, stinging, burning or abnormal feelings of the skin